deeplearning-oop/2425-m1geniomhe-group-1/tests/readme.md

 int64 = dtype.int64
 float64 = dtype.float64
 ```
-These variables will be loaded whenever teh Tensor module is imported (which should be the case in all modules of the library).
+These variables will be loaded whenever the Tensor module is imported (which should be the case in all modules of the library).
 And then, when accessed through our library, it can be accessed this way (exactly like torch):

 ```python
 >>> import our_torch_lib as torch